ai-for-public-services/structural-insights-into-uk-gov/README.md

-# Measuring the potential of artificial intelligence to automate UK government services
+# Task structure predicts AI automation potential across UK central government services

 The aims of this project are threefold.
 Firstly, it sets out to broaden our understanding of the administrative decision-making processes involved in the delivery of public services.
 Secondly, it seeks to quantitively describe the attributes of these processes, highlighting the public services requiring the highest decision-making capacity and interaction between citizens and the government.
 Finally, it seeks to assess how many of these services could benefit from the use of automation and generative AI, providing a conceptual framework for assessing the suitability of using these technologies.